spheronFdn/sdk/packages/storage/README.md

 ## Access Token

 To create the `token` that is used with the `SpheronClient`, follow the instructions in the [DOCS](https://docs.spheron.network/api/rest-api-references#creating-an-access-token).
+Only tokens for web app organizations will work.

 ## Learn More